FdK-Stuttgart/Associations/map/app-form/README.md

 Run `npm install` or `npm update` to install or update npm dependencies.
 (Or eventually the `npm update --legacy-peer-deps`)

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 4202` for a dev server.
+Navigate to `http://localhost:4202/`.
 The app will automatically reload if you change any of the source files.
 To start under a different port use `ng serve --port <portNumber>`.

 ## Code scaffolding